 The water was cold of course but nothing exceptional.
 No searing sinus pain, which tends to happen me when the temperature is six degrees or lower.
 Hands and feet were cold but not immediately on fire, no extreme gasping.
 All was good.

 The group stroked off down the wall, Patrick out in front, Colm, a former national 400m champion, and probably one of the fastest open water swimmers in the country, quickly catching and passing the group.
-Fergal, Ger, John and myself together in a group before Fergal and I went to the front of the four, and swam shoulder to shoulder for a couple of hundred metres.
+Fergal, Kennedy the novice, John and myself together in a group before Fergal and I went to the front of the four, and swam shoulder to shoulder for a couple of hundred metres.

 On the Bull wall there were plenty of people, volunteers and helpers and bemused morning walkers.